Skip to Main Content

 That is a different business model and a different editorial story.
 Addresses like hide and fox in Saltwood represent the smaller, technique-driven end of the UK's non-London dining scene, while London's Italian addresses tend to anchor themselves in hospitality and cellar rather than kitchen innovation.
 The comparison is not unflattering to either side; it reflects genuinely different priorities.

-For readers whose Italian dining reference points extend to New York, the peer set shifts again.
+For readers whose Italian dining reference points extend to New York, the comparable set shifts again.
 Le Bernardin and Atomix represent the American end of serious tasting-menu culture; London's Italian specialists occupy a more classical register, where the kitchen's ambition is expressed through sourcing and technique rather than format experimentation.

 Planning a Visit